 Your situations may have an effect on the benefits you can receive, especially as certain living arrangements will make you ineligible to receive benefits.
 Be sure to review whether or not your living situation excludes you from receiving benefits.

 If you are homeless and disabled, you may be eligible for SSI benefits.
-Our Indiana social security attorneys of the Hankey Law Office, may be able to help you apply for and receive the benefits you so desperately need.
+Our Indiana social security attorneys of Hankey Marks & Crider, may be able to help you apply for and receive the benefits you so desperately need.
 Call us at (317) 634-8565 for a confidential case evaluation.